WCMp PDF Invoice

 - You charge 10% of the transaction value as your admin fees.

-Some examples of Vendor Commission
+Examples of Vendor Commission

 - You pay the vendor 75% of the transaction value.